 - 1. In JumperFree mode, all dip switches must be set to OFF. - 2.
-When JumperFree mode is enabled, use BIOS setup in place of these switches (see CPU Speed in Advanced Menu in BIOS Setup).
+When JumperFree mode is enabled, use BIOS setup in place of these switches (see CPU Internal Frequency in the Advanced Menu of BIOS Setup).

 NOTE: Only selected switches are illustrated.
-For a complete frequency listing, see next page.
+For a complete frequency listing, see the next page.

-NOTE: If your processor does not have a locked Frequency Multiple, you must use CPU Core:Bus Freq.
+NOTE: If the processor does not have a locked Frequency Multiple, you must use CPU Core:Bus Freq.
 Multiple in 4.4 Advanced Menu to set the Frequency Multiple.
 If the Frequency Multiple is locked, setting the Frequency Multiple in BIOS setup will have no effect.